 Embodied Cognition, Haptic Learning Environment, Preparation for Future Learning, Educational Technology, Tactile Interaction

-This project aims to tackle this educational and technological challenge, and advance the use of embodied cognition in the learning of abstract ideas in (quantum) chemistry.
+This project tackled this educational and technological challenge, and advances the use of embodied cognition in the learning of abstract ideas in (quantum) chemistry.

-In a collaboration between the Learning Sciences group of Manu Kapur, and the Theoretical Chemistry group of Markus Reiher, we will engineer and evaluate a haptic learning environment where students encounter and explore potential energy surfaces and the corresponding forces through interactions that are empowering, expressive, and even playful.
-Imagine chemistry students armed with haptic devices that allow them to feel forces on molecules as they explore quantum molecular worlds in real-time, virtual environments.
-This virtual environment is governed by the laws of quantum mechanics in a way that is physically meaningful to the student.
+In a collaboration between the Learning Sciences group of Manu Kapur, and the Theoretical Chemistry group of Markus Reiher, we engineered and evaluated a haptic learning environment where students encountered and explored potential energy surfaces and the corresponding forces through interactions that are empowering, expressive, and even playful.

 State of the project